The Biology Department offers a breadth of courses in modern biology for science majors and courses on contemporary topics in biology for non-majors.

 Thompson 355, 253.879.2848, firstname.lastname@example.org

-The Civic Scholarship Initiative supports programs that join together the south Puget Sound region and the University of Puget Sound's faculty and students in projects of mutual concern.
+The Civic Scholarship Project supports programs that join together the south Puget Sound region and the University of Puget Sound's faculty and students in projects of mutual concern.

 The pioneer of the interdisciplinary approach, the field of Classics encompasses the languages, literature, philosophy, and history of the Mediterranean from the second millennium BC to the fifth century AD.
 The Classics Department presents as wide a range of courses as possible in this diverse but fundamentally unified field.